 80 JOD (by Taxi)

 11 JOD (by JETT Bus)

 5-7 JOD for a reasonable full meal

 Tourists taking a camel ride.
 Photo Credits: Sounak Dutta

 Petra happens to be a magical travel destination.
 The astounding old city was also listed as one of the wonders of the world.
-The city’s carved red rose colours, the mysterious Siq, the tombs and magnificent temples will leave a lasting impression on your mind.
-You will also witness a typical Middle Eastern culture that has attracted westerners from ages.
+The city’s carved red rose colours, the mysterious Siq, the tombs and the magnificent temples will leave a lasting impression on your mind.
+You will also witness a typical Middle Eastern culture that has attracted Westerners for ages.

 It will not take long to fall in love with the place; the more you explore, the more you will feel involved.
 As you leave the city you will thank the ancient Nabateans; for what impressive civilization they had built in the dry deserts of Jordan.
 What magical powers did they have?
 What technology did they learn?
 The questions will be unending and will keep coming back.